JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ## Configuration file {#webpack-intro-conf}

-Webpack comes with its own configuration file, `webpack.config.js` though for larger project it is advised to split it into multiple configuration files (more on that later).
-This file can include numerous options, plugins, and other settings to customise how webpack transforms the entry point into an output only some of which will be explored in this book as there are too many to cover.
+Webpack comes with a configuration file, `webpack.config.js` though for a larger project it is advised to split it into multiple configuration files (more on that later).
+This file can include numerous options, plugins, and other settings to customise how webpack transforms the entry point into an output, only some of which will be explored in this book as there are too many to cover.

-The simplest file one may create is the one below.
-At the bare minimum the configuration file will need to have an entry point specified, in this case the `index.js` file previously created.
-If no `output` path is specified then webpack will produce it at `dist/main.js` automatically.
+Below is probably the most straightforward file configuration file one may create.
+At the bare minimum, the configuration file will need to have an entry point specified; in this case, the `index.js` file previously created.
+If no `output` path is specified, then webpack will produce it at `dist/main.js` automatically.

 ```js
 // webpack.config.js